 My Electronic Music Production Methodology: The Mothership (Part II)

 I don’t know if you’re a fan of sci-fi movies, but I am.
-One thing I really like from those types of movies are alien invasions, where the aliens are dropping from the sky after jumping from a huge space ship; where all the bad guys are assembled and then dispatched.
-In music making, I apply a similar concept to my own music production methods and overall methodology.
+One thing I really like from those types of movies is alien invasions, where the aliens drop from the sky after jumping from a huge spaceship, where all the bad guys are assembled and dispatched.
+I apply a similar concept to my music production methods and overall methodology in music-making.
 Ever since I’ve passed this idea down to people I coach, I see them do really cool things using the concept of the “mothership“.
-They adapt this method to their own way of making music, and when they show it to me, I learn a thing or two on how to upgrade my music production methods.
+They adapt this method to their way of making music, and when they show it to me, I learn a thing or two on how to upgrade my music production methods.

-This post about the mothership concepts, and I will share an empty Ableton LIve set you can reuse for your own work.
-I’ll also cover a few features in Ableton that can help fasten up your idea making.
+This post is about the mothership concepts, and I will share an empty Ableton LIve set you can reuse for your own work.
+I’ll also cover a few features in Ableton that can help speed up your idea-making.

 First, know your music.
-Whatever genres you listen to, get to know what it has and needs.
+Whatever genres you listen to, please get to know what it has and needs.
 If you read this blog regularly, you know that I always insist on knowing and using references.
-Well, the mothership method also starts with using references.
+The mothership method also starts with references.
 There are a few essential questions you need to ask yourself when you listen to your references:

-- Is there more to it?
-Sometimes we can get a bit lost in a reference track as there seem to have a lot going on, perhaps little sounds in the background or swirling swooshes.
+• Is there more to it?
+Sometimes, we can get lost in a reference track because there seems to be a lot going on, perhaps little sounds in the background or swirling swooshes.
 Those are what I call distractions.
-If you want to truly analyze a song, make a 2 bar loop right in the middle part or when the song is at it’s busiest, then start counting each sounds and make sense of what you hear.
+If you want to analyze a song truly, make a two-bar loop right in the middle or when the song is at its busiest.
+Then, start counting each sound and making sense of what you hear.

 Once your song has been analyzed, you’re ready to build a template.